Alantan389/rename_files.py/README.md

 ## remove the number infront of the files name.

-### Click <a href="https://s3.amazonaws.com/udacity-hosted-downloads/ud036/prank.zip/">here to download the pictures files
+### Click <a href="https://s3.amazonaws.com/udacity-hosted-downloads/ud036/prank.zip/"here> to download the photos file.